pixelastic/norska/modules/docs/src/pug-methods.md

 target.

-Any target starting with a `/` is considered relative to the `./src` root, otherwise it's handled as relative to the file doing the `include`.
+Any target starting with a `/` is considered relative to the `./src` root, otherwise it's handled as relative to the file doing the `link`.

 ## `isCurrentPage(target)`